Shaaali/identity-apps/docs/guides/branding/README.md

 # Branding your organization

-You can customize the user interfaces presented to your users at login, sign-up, and account recovery flows according to the theming guidelines of your organization.
+You can customize the user interfaces presented to your users during the login, sign-up, and account recovery flows according to the theming guidelines of your organization.

 By branding these interfaces, your users will get a familiar and consistent user experience.